 Is your heart set on that new car smell, or going for the increasingly more common and economical option of a second-hand vehicle?
-Either way, we have all your car buying needs covered this autumn.
+Either way, we have all your car buying needs covered.

 Not sure which option to go for?
 Consider the following: